 Enter your store information.
 You can name your store whatever brand name you want.

 Enter your identity information.
 This will either be you as a sole proprietor or your business.
 We recommend that you start off as a sole proprietorship.
+A sole proprietorship is your default business type when you start a company as an individual.
+You usually don't have to file any paperwork with the government to become a sole proprietorship.
 You can later upgrade to an LLC easily.

 Amazon will then email you stating you successfully set up your Amazon account.